AdobeDocs/experience-manager-cloud-service.ko-KR/help/implementing/developing/introduction/rapid-development-environments.md

 <!-- Alexandru: hiding for now, do not delete

-Resetting can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
+Resetting can be done by way of [Cloud Manager](#reset-the-rde-cloud-manager) or by way of the [command line](#reset-the-rde-command-line).
 Resetting takes a few minutes and all existing content and code is deleted from the RDE.

 >[NOTE!]
 >
 >You must be assigned the Cloud Manager Developer role to use the reset feature.
 If not, a reset action results in an error.

-### Reset the RDE via Command Line {#reset-the-rde-command-line}
+### Reset the RDE by way of Command Line {#reset-the-rde-command-line}

 You can reset the RDE and return it to a default state by running: